ucscGenomeBrowser/kent/src/product/README.txt

 by the [Laboratory for Advanced Computing] at the University of Chicago.
 It has been tested to work under Linux, FreeBSD and Mac OSX, but may work under other UNIX variants.
 The source code can be obtained through [GitHub][UDR].
-When using the installation script, the -u option will use UDR for all downloads.
+When using the Genome Browser in the Cloud installation program, the -u option will use UDR for all downloads.

 If you are a casual or occasional manual downloader of data, there is no need to change your method; continue to visit our download server to